Ahmed leads No. 17 Washington past No. 21 USC 28-14

-With USC (3-2, 2-1) trailing 20-7 and driving, Fink failed to see Elijah Molden dropping into a zone and had a pass intercepted at the Washington 1 as he tried to hit Michael Pittman Jr. Two plays later, Ahmed waited for the hole to open then burst into the open field and ran away from the defense.
+With USC (3-2, 2-1) trailing 20-7 and driving, Fink failed to see Molden dropping into a zone and had a pass intercepted at the Washington 1 as he tried to hit Michael Pittman Jr.

-It was Washington’s longest run play since a 91-yard TD run by Napoleon Kaufman in 1994 against San Jose State.
+“It was just a high ball and I jumped up and got it.
+It could have been anyone,” Molden said.

+Each of Fink’s first two interceptions led to Washington touchdowns, and his final one — the second of the day for freshman safety Cameron Williams — came in the closing seconds.
+But it was Molden’s pick that stung most.

 Fink, the No. 3 QB when the season started, carved up Utah a week ago throwing for 351 yards after being called into duty when Kedon Slovis went down with a concussion.
 Fink found passing quite a bit tougher against Washington and its standout secondary.

-Fink was intercepted three times, the first two leading to Washington touchdowns.
-More importantly, the Trojans found nothing open downfield.
+The Trojans found nothing open downfield.
 Pittman caught a 44-yard touchdown on a blown coverage late in the third quarter.
-It was the Trojans’ first pass play of more than 8 yards.
-USC’s last hope ended when Myles Bryant broke up a fourth-and-goal pass in the end zone with 4:47 left.
+It was the Trojans’ first pass play of more than 8 yards and was the only one of longer than 19 yards.
+USC’s last legitimate hope ended when Myles Bryant broke up a fourth-and-goal pass in the end zone with 4:47 left.

+Washington defensive coordinator Jimmy Lake threw looks at Fink that hadn’t been shown all season.
+The Huskies used bracket coverage on Pittman and Tyler Vaughns regularly and the Trojans didn’t have answers.

+“Those are some of the best receivers in the Pac-12.
+I’ve been competing against those guys for a long time, but we came in understanding they were going to test us,” Bryant said.
+“They ended up getting one on us but I think guys played big and we ended up getting turnovers and helping our offense out.”

 Fink finished 19 of 31 for 163 yards and had a 3-yard TD run.
 Stephen Carr rushed for 94 yards, but for this day USC’s version of the ‘Air Raid’ offense was grounded.